 Many people hear “online class” and think of a series of pre-recorded lectures and online interaction with no real-time interaction with a human.
 That’s not how our courses are offered.

 Your classes will be virtual.
 The live online courses taking place in a digital classroom with real-time instruction and opportunities for face-to-face interaction with your professor and classmates.

-Classes run on weekdays for two weeks.
+Classes run on weekdays for three weeks in July on Mondays, Wednesdays and Fridays.
 There will be a daily live lecture and class time.
 There may be required readings before each class and most other coursework is completed after classes end.
 You will have until late August to complete papers and other coursework.

 Throughout the course you will be interacting with your professor and fellow classmates.

 St. Mark’s College uses an online learning platform through UBC called Canvas.
 After you have registered for the course, you will be contacted by the Registrar's Office with instructions for accessing your course materials.
 If you have questions, please contact Chisom Onwuli at [email protected]

 Will I be able to talk to my instructor and classmates?

 Yes.
 The course design and video software allows for two-way interaction.
 You will be able (even encouraged) to interact with your professor and classmates and engage in discussions.